Kansas newspaper’s post equates mask mandate with Holocaust

 The cartoon on the Anderson County Review’s Facebook page depicts Gov. Laura Kelly wearing a mask with a Jewish Star of David on it, next to a drawing of people being loaded onto train cars.
 Its caption is, “Lockdown Laura says: Put on your mask … and step onto the cattle car.”

 The newspaper posted the cartoon on Friday, the day that Kelly’s mask order aimed at stemming the spread of the coronavirus took effect.
-It’s drawn several hundred comments, many of the strongly critical.
+It’s drawn several hundred comments, many of them strongly critical.

 Publisher Dane Hicks, who is also Anderson County’s GOP chairman, told The Associated Press on Saturday that he would answer emailed questions about the cartoon once he could reach a computer.
 His newspaper is based in the county seat of Garnett, about 65 miles (105 kilometers) southwest of Kansas City and has a circulation of about 2,100, according to the Kansas Press Association.